Rule 20205: Expenditures for Travel and Entertainment by Chief Administrators and for the Maintenance of University Residences

 The institution’s chief business officer will provide an annual certification to the Executive Vice Chancellor for Academic Affairs or Health Affairs who will forward to the General Counsel to the Board documenting review of the president’s annual expense reports.
 The General Counsel to the Board will acknowledge to the Board the receipt of all certifications.

 The System Audit Office shall audit the travel, entertainment, and University residence maintenance expenses reimbursed to and directly paid to a vendor on behalf of the chief administrators and their spouses at a minimum of the first full fiscal year after assuming office and every two years thereafter.
 However, the annual risk assessment performed by System Audit may determine that more frequent audits are required.

 The System Audit Office shall submit the results of the audit of the Chancellor and the Chancellor’s spouse’s expenses to the Chairman of the Board, the Chancellor, and to the General Counsel to the Board of Regents.
 The System Audit Office shall submit the results of the audit of the president and the president’s spouse’s expenses to the president and the appropriate Executive Vice Chancellor.

-A summary of the results from the audits shall be submitted to the Audit, Compliance, and Management Review Committee.
+A summary of the results from the audits shall be submitted to the Audit, Compliance, and Risk Management Committee.